seyha29/website-movie-rueng-/replit.md

-# RUENG - Replit Project Guide
+# Reoung Movies Flix - Replit Project Guide

 ## Overview

-RUENG (formerly Reoung Movies Flix) is an iFlix KH-inspired, single-page streaming platform for browsing movies.
+Reoung Movies Flix is an iFlix KH-inspired, single-page streaming platform for browsing movies.
 It features a **pay-per-video model ($1 per movie)** where users purchase individual videos instead of monthly subscriptions.
 The platform includes:

 ### 🎯 Core Features
 - **Free Trailers**: All movie trailers are free to watch - no login or payment required.
 Trailers are embedded directly on the movie detail page with a "FREE TO WATCH" badge